View Stephen Sullivan's Obituary on citizensvoice.com and share memories

 Steve loved life and was very outgoing and friendly to all.
 He loved people, especially all his children's friends.
 He and his late wife frequently spent vacations on Catalina Island with all their children.

-He loved animals, especially his dogs, Bo, Katie, Sebatian, Pricilla and Breezy and his conuers, Calloway and Mochi.
-He would often sit at night with Calloway tucked in his shirt while watching their favorite T.V. shows, often conversing with each other.
+He loved animals, especially his dogs, Bo, Katie, Sebastian, Priscilla and Breezy and his Conyers, Calloway and Mochi.
+He would often sit at night with Calloway tucked in his shirt while watching their favorite TV shows, often conversing with each other.

-He was equally proud of and very devoted to his grandchildren, Connor arthold, Los Angeles, Calif.; Audrey Elizabeth Barthold, Glendale, Calif.; Ethan Sullivan, Glendale, Calif.; and great-granddaughter, Zoe Steiner, Glendale, Calif.
+He was equally proud of and very devoted to his grandchildren, Connor Barthold, Los Angeles, Calif.; Audrey Elizabeth Barthold, Glendale, Calif.; Ethan Sullivan, Glendale, Calif.; Maegan Mauriello, Glendale, Calif.: Madison Sullivan, Glendale, Calif.; and great-granddaughter, Zoe Steiner, Glendale, Calif.

-His surviving siblings include Suzanne Sullivan Swithers (Norbert), Wilkes-Barre; Douglas Solomon (Molly), Mechanicsburg; Carol Solomon Kiefer (Michael), Bedford, Mass.; Kimberly Sullivan Hale, Kennesaw, Ga.; sister-in-law, Margaret Francisi Solomon, Mountain Top; stepmother, Ann Sullivan, Naples, Fla.; and several nieces and nephews.
+His surviving siblings include Suzanne Sullivan Swithers (Norbert), Wilkes-Barre; Douglas Solomon (Molly), Mechanicsburg; Carol Solomon Kiefer (Michael), Bedford, Mass.; Kimberly Sullivan Hale (Stephen), Naples, Fla. and Atlanta, Ga.; sister-in-law, Margaret Francisi Solomon, Mountain Top; stepmother, Angela Sullivan, Naples, Fla.; and several nieces and nephews.

 Due to the current national health situation, there will be no public memorial service.